RamiAwar/ramiawar.github.io/_posts/2018-09-05-openai-gym-cart-pole-1.markdown

 ## Introduction to OpenAI's Gym

 As an introduction to openai's gym, I'll be trying to tackle several environments in as many methods I know of, teaching myself reinforcement learning in the process.
 This first post will start by exploring the cart-pole environment and solving it using randomness.
 This will make more sense when you understand what 'solving' it means.
+I'm assuming you already have gym installed.
+If not, follow the instructions at [**OpenAI Gym Docs**][docs-installation]

 ## Cart-Pole